qfpl/applied-fp-course/src/Level04/README.md

 ```

 This is very useful when you want to perform an action on every element of a
-list, but that action will return the new result in a some ``Applicative``
+list, but that action will return the new result in an ``Applicative``
 context.

 To help build some intuition for how this function can be useful, write out